coopersully/guardian.coopersully.me/content/docs/logs.md

 * A user moves from one voice channel to another
 * A user begins boosting the server with Discord Nitro
 * A user stops boosting the server with Discord Nitro
+* A user's boost renews for the server with Discord Nitro